-The Committee on Foreign Affairs will hold a public hearing on the security challenges in the MENA region and the prospects for political stability on 13 April 2015.
-On the next day MEPs will debate on the situation in Yemen.
+The Committee on Foreign Affairs held a public hearing on the security challenges in the MENA region and the prospects for political stability on 13 April 2015.
+On the next day MEPs debated on the situation in Yemen.

 Exchange of views with Thorbjørn Jagland, Secretary General of the Council of Europe

-On Monday, 12 January 2015, at 19:00-20:15, AFET Members will discuss with Thorbjørn Jagland, Secretary General of the Council of Europe, current issues of common interest to the European Union and Council of Europe, including the developments in the Eastern Neighbourhood, Russia, Turkey.
+On Monday, 12 January 2015, at 19:00-20:15, AFET Members discussed with Thorbjørn Jagland, Secretary General of the Council of Europe, current issues of common interest to the European Union and Council of Europe, including the developments in the Eastern Neighbourhood, Russia, Turkey.

 Foreign affairs MEPs on Tuesday underlined the need for inclusive, constructive and sustainable political dialogue on reforms and for greater cooperation between the political forces in Albania and in Bosnia and Herzegovina.